Egg Yolk Poached

 Understanding the key chemical compounds helps explain why egg yolk poached pairs well with certain ingredients.

-Natural emulsifier that creates the creamy mouthfeel and contributes to the characteristic silky texture
+Natural emulsifier that contributes to the silky texture and creamy mouthfeel; provides rich, luxurious sensation on the palate

 Quick Tips